 Once you reach 18 years old without any traffic violations for the last 6 months, you're eligible for full driving privileges.
 You may now drive without any curfew or passenger restrictions.

 No one may drive while using a handheld device.
 You still CANNOT use a hands free device while driving until you are 19 years old, and you may never text and drive.

 Your license will be valid until 3 months after you turn 21 years old.

 You must be at least 16 years old to obtain an Illinois motorcycle license.
-You must also complete an Illinois Department of Transportation (IDOT) Motorcycle Training Course, in addition to passing the written and on-cycle driving exams.
+You must also complete an Illinois Department of Transportation (IDOT) Motorcycle Training Course, in addition to passing the DMV written test and on-cycle driving test.

 NOTE: If you apply for a motorcycle endorsement without first having a valid IL driver's license, you will also be required to take the basic written licensing exam and driving test at the time of your application.